srgvetal/macos-workspace-labels/README.md

 #### 3) Reload config
 Click the Hammerspoon menubar icon → **Reload Config**.
-Now you should see your current Space label in the menu bar.
+Now you should see your current empty Space label in the menu bar as symbols **“ “**.

 ---